 At Woodside School we aim to have a network of professionals around a child to support all their needs.
 Any child with SEN will initially work with the class teacher and teaching assistant.
 It may be that they need to spend some time with our school family support worker, or to be referred to a professional from outside school such as an advisory teacher, speech and language therapist or occupational therapist.
 If the needs are of a medical nature, the school nurse may be contacted, or a referral to the child's GP might be suggested.
+The SENCo will lead this coordination.

-In the case of longer term, or more complex needs, and educational psychologist may be asked to assess a child and offer guidance toward appropriate strategies that may help move the child on.
+In the case of longer term, or more complex needs, the Advisory Teaching Service or Educational Psychologist may be asked to assess a child and offer guidance toward appropriate strategies that may help move the child on.

 Again, during this process, the school will consult the child's parents to discuss any actions and decisions which may be taken.